Should I buy Bitcoin?

-Some investors wonder if they should buy Bitcoin or Bitcoin Cash since they don’t really know the difference between both coins.
+Some investors wonder if they should be investing in Bitcoin (BTC) or Bitcoin Cash (BCH) because they don’t really know the difference between both coins.

-Both coins are focused on becoming digital money.
+Both coins are focused on becoming a digital currency.
 However, although “Bitcoin Cash” has the name “Bitcoin” in it, it’s not actually the original Bitcoin.

-Bitcoin Cash is a “fork” (a copy) that was created of Bitcoin back in late 2017 with the aim of improving on some features that Bitcoin has, namely increasing the block size from 1 MegaByte to 8 MegaByte to supposedly have lower fees and be more scalable.
+BCH is a “fork” (a new copy) that was created of BTC (Bitcoin) back in late 2017 with the aim of improving on some features that Bitcoin has, namely increasing the block size from 1 MegaByte to 8 MegaByte to supposedly have lower fees and be more scalable.

-Bitcoin Cash has a significantly lower hash power (computing power) than Bitcoin does and is hence significantly less secure.
+BCH has a significantly lower hash power (computing power) than Bitcoin does and its blockchain is hence significantly less secure.
 The network also has a lot fewer transactions since adoption is not as developed as Bitcoin’s.

-Once you are more familiar with the technology and this asset class, then you might want to also buy some altcoins like Bitcoin Cash.
+Once you are more familiar with the technology and this asset class, then you might want to also buy some altcoins like BCH.